William Cheselden: Life

 Cheselden was born in Somerby, Leicestershire on 19 October 1688.
 He studied anatomy in London under William Cowper (1666–1709), and began lecturing anatomy in 1710.
 That same year, he was admitted to the London Company of Barber-Surgeons, passing the final examination on 29 January 1711.

 He was elected as a Fellow of the Royal Society in 1712 and the following year saw the publishing of his Anatomy of the Human Body, which achieved great popularity becoming an essential study source for students, lasting through thirteen editions, mainly because it was written in English instead of Latin as was customary.

 In 1718 he was appointed an assistant surgeon at St Thomas' Hospital in London, becoming full surgeon in 1719 or 1720 where his specialisation of the removal of bladder stones resulted in the increase in survival rates.
 Afterwards, he was appointed surgeon for the stone at Westminster Infirmary and surgeon to Queen Caroline.
 He also improved eye surgery, developing new techniques, particularly in the removal of cataracts.
 Cheselden was selected as a surgeon at St George's Hospital upon its foundation in 1733.

 In 1733 he published Osteographia or the Anatomy of Bones, the first full and accurate description of the anatomy of the human skeletal system.

 Cheselden retired from St Thomas' in 1738 and moved to the Chelsea Hospital.
 His abode is listed as "Chelsea College" on the 1739 royal charter for the Foundling Hospital, a charity for which he was a founding governor.

-In 1744 he was elected to the position of Warden of the Company of Barber-Surgeons, and had a role in the separation of the surgeons from the barbers and to the creation of the independent Company of Surgeons in 1745, an organisation that would become later the famous Royal College of Surgeons of England.
+In 1744 he was elected to the position of Warden of the Company of Barbers and Surgeons of London, and had a role in the separation of the surgeons from the barbers and to the creation of the independent Company of Surgeons in 1745, an organisation that would become later the famous Royal College of Surgeons of England.

 He died in Bath on 10 April 1752 aged 63.